jumpingjoy/watchnationpro/apple-watch-series-6.md

 description:  While there are many outstanding smartwatches for women currently on the market, no other brand has been ranked as the number one smartwatch as often as the Apple Watch Series 6.
 In 18 of 20 of the online reviews available, Apple Watch Series 6 comes out on top.
 sidebar: right
 ---
+{% include image.html img="apple-watch-6.jpg" alt="Alt for image" caption="
+Apple Watch Series 6 Review" align="center" %}

 # Apple Watch Series 6 Review<br>6 vs SE vs 3

-{% include image.html img="apple-watch-6.jpg" alt="Alt for image" caption="Smartwatch for women" align="center" %}

 While there are many outstanding smartwatches for women currently on the market, no other brand has been ranked as the number one smartwatch as often as the Apple Watch Series 6.
 In 18 of 20 of the online reviews available, Apple Watch Series 6 comes out on top.

 And its no surprise why, as you’ll soon learn.

-## How does it work?

-Apple watch Series 6 comes from the well known brand of apple loaded with sensible features for women.
-### Key Features and Product Application
+### What are Key Features of Apple Watch Series 6 and its Benefits?
 <table class="uk-table uk-table-striped">
 <thead>
 		<tr>